Commercial Helicopter Training: CPL‑H Program

 - Students on a Private → Commercial → CFI pathway

-- Pilots who want stronger control precision and professionalism
+- Pilots who want stronger precision, standards, and decision-making

 Typical Next Steps

-Career-focused pilots often continue into CFI training for time building, and add CFII to expand instructing privileges.
-The best sequence depends on your goals and timeline.
+Career-focused pilots often continue into CFI training to build hours and deepen proficiency.
+Many then add CFII to expand instructing privileges.

 Prerequisites & Readiness

-Commercial training builds on private-level fundamentals.
-The fastest CPL-H progress comes from consistent flying, strong ground knowledge, and a milestone-based training plan.
+Commercial helicopter training is built on private-level fundamentals.
+Your plan should focus on consistent flying, strong ground knowledge, and milestone-based readiness targets.

 Ground School Advantage